Lea Ann Matura, PhD, RN, CRNP, FAAN

-“My primary research interest is testing symptom management strategies to improve the lives of people with cardiovascular disease and other chronic illnesses.”
+“My primary research interest is testing symptom management strategies to improve the lives of people chronic illnesses.”

 - PhD, Texas Woman’s University, 2005

 Dr. Matura’s research includes people who are diagnosed with serious, life-limiting disorders.
 Empirically, her work shows how people are affected by their illness.
 Through her advocacy work, she speaks with lawmakers to encourage their support for legislation to improve the health and funding for nursing research.

 Dr. Matura was also a member of our SON’s Social Justice Task Force (SJTF).
 This task included faculty and PhD students to ensure social justice principles were reflected throughout our PhD program.
 Dr. Matura is committed to the ideals of social justice tenets.

 After nearly 10 years of critical care nursing, Dr. Matura returned to the classroom, earning her MS and PhD degrees, followed by a postdoctoral fellowship at the National Institute of Health (NIH).
 She joined the Penn Nursing faculty in 2011, where she began to study symptoms of pulmonary arterial hypertension and other chronic diseases.

 In her current research, Dr. Matura focuses on understanding patients’ symptom experiences and how those symptoms affect outcomes such as functionality and health-related quality of life.
 In what she called one of the first studies to investigate symptom interference and health-related quality of life in patients with pulmonary arterial hypertension, Dr. Matura found that fatigue, shortness of breath on exertion, and difficulty sleeping are the symptoms that most interfere with patients’ lives.
 The NIH funded this study.